ava-tan/cornell-bjj/documents/design-journey.md

 - **How did the user do?
 Did they meet your expectation?**
 - The user checked the Calendar page first and then went navigated to Home to find the information, which was unexpected.
 - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
-- The user thought that the general information for the club was
+- The user thought that the general information for the club was in calendar and did not scroll down first to see the information on the homepage.
 - **Your reflections about the user’s performance to the task**
-- TODO
+- I'm surprised that the user navigated to calendar to see the general information for the club.
 - **Re-design choices**
-- TODO
+- Include information about the general club meetings in the calendar.
 - **Additional Notes**
-- TODO: Justify your decisions; additional notes.
+- N/A

 Task 2: You want to see a few people on the team before you actually go to practice.
 Find who the two officers of the club are.
 - **Did you evaluate the desktop or mobile design?**
-- Pick one: desktop/mobile
+- Pick one: **desktop**/mobile
 - **How did the user do?
 Did they meet your expectation?**
-- TODO
+- The user quickly went to meet the team page and identified the two officers, which met expectations.
 - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
-- TODO
+- The user noted that the font size was too large for the body and that the image was stretched.
 - **Your reflections about the user’s performance to the task**
-- TODO
+- I'm glad that the user was able to easily navigate to the meet the team page and find the information needed.
 - **Re-design choices**
-- TODO
+- Fix the font size of the page and resize images.
 - **Additional Notes**
-- TODO: Justify your decisions; additional notes.
+- N/A

 Task 3: After browsing a bit, you're definitely interested in joining!
 Sign up for the listserv and find the consent form you need to sign before going to the first meeting.
 - **Did you evaluate the desktop or mobile design?**
-- Pick one: desktop/mobile
+- Pick one: **desktop**/mobile
 - **How did the user do?
 Did they meet your expectation?**
-- TODO
+- The user easily went to the signups and form and successfully signed up for the listserv, which met expectations.
 - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
-- TODO
+- There were no issues found in the tasks.
 - **Your reflections about the user’s performance to the task**
-- TODO
+- I'm happy that the user was able to easily signup for the listserv and have no problems submitting the form successfully.
 - **Re-design choices**
-- TODO
+- N/A
 - **Additional Notes**
-- TODO: Justify your decisions; additional notes.
+- N/A

 Task 4: You realize you forgot to bring your jiu jitsu uniform to Ithaca - move-in was too hectic!
 Find where you can get another jiu jitsu uniform as well as any other equipment you need to join the club.
 - **Did you evaluate the desktop or mobile design?**
-- Pick one: desktop/mobile
+- Pick one: **desktop**/mobile
 - **How did the user do?
 Did they meet your expectation?**
-- TODO
+- The user successfully navigated to the Jiu Jitsu basics page and identified the outfitters for gear, in about 30 seconds.
 - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
-- TODO
+- The user noted that the content was thoughtful to help beginners (such as how to videos)
 - **Your reflections about the user’s performance to the task**
-- TODO
+- I'm glad that the user like the content on the page and was easily able to find the information needed.
 - **Re-design choices**
-- TODO
+- N/A
 - **Additional Notes**
-- TODO: Justify your decisions; additional notes.
+- N/A

 ### User 6 - Testing Notes (Final Submission) - Leo